LGBTQ rights in Italy: Recognition of same-sex relationships

 On 2 February 2016, Italian senators started to debate a bill introducing civil unions, inspired from the civil union law in Germany which would have granted all rights afforded by marriage short of joint adoption.
 On 25 February 2016, an amended version of the bill (which, unlike the original proposal, did not include the right to stepchild adoption by gay couples), was approved by the Senate in a 173–71 vote, and was sent to the Chamber of Deputies, where it passed on 11 May 2016, by a vote of 372 to 51, with 99 abstentions.
 In order to ensure swift passage of the draft law, Prime Minister Matteo Renzi decided to treat the vote on the law as a matter of confidence, saying that it was "unacceptable to have any more delays after years of failed attempts."
 Italian President Sergio Mattarella signed the bill into law on 20 May 2016.

 In 2017, the Italian Supreme Court allowed a marriage between two women, which was performed in neighboring France, to be officially recognised.
 However, in May 2018, the Court of Cassation ruled that same-sex marriages performed abroad cannot be recognized in Italy.
 Instead, they must be registered as civil unions, regardless of whether the couple wed before or after Italy introduced civil unions in 2016.

 On 10 March 2023, Ivan Scalfarotto introduced a bill which aimed to legalize same-sex marriage.
 In the same day, Gian Marco Centinaio, Vice President of the Senate and member of the League, said the centre-right majority would "start looking into Scalfarotto's proposal", adding "I think society progresses, and I believe we must march forwards and not backwards".
 Since then, there has been no progress on the bill, and Centinaio has retracted his statement, claiming that he had been "misunderstood" and that he's still against same-sex marriage.

+On 28 May 2026, the Constitutional Court ruled that it is unconstitutional to deny a survivor’s pension to the surviving partner of a same-sex couple who legally married abroad, even when the insured spouse died before Italy’s 2016 Civil Unions Act came into force.
+The Court held that, although foreign same-sex marriages were not recognized in Italy at the time, current legislation grants them the effects of a civil union and provides equal survivor’s pension rights.
+As a result, excluding surviving partners solely because the death occurred before the 2016 reform creates an unjustified disparity of treatment and violates the constitutional principle of equality.